rgyani/aws-fine-grained-authorization/README.md

 # Fine-Grained Authorization

-Fine-Grained Authorization as implemented by AWS IAM, brings the best of both worlds, by making use of a policy language on all resources as well as services
+Fine-Grained Authorization as implemented by AWS IAM, brings the best of both worlds, by making use of a policy language on all resources, as well as, services

 The Policy Language used by AWS IAM, uses four objects
 1. The **principal** is the entity taking the action, which can either be a user or another service